jiceb/derou/README.md

-server-install is a free collection of shell scripts for rapid deployment of Nginx/PHP/MariaDB, based on the popular [TuxLite](https://github.com/Mins/TuxLite).
+Deroù is a free collection of shell scripts for rapid deployment of Nginx/PHP/MariaDB, based on the popular [TuxLite](https://github.com/Mins/TuxLite).

 The following are installed:-